REYNOLDS NATURE PRESERVE

-In the late 1920’s the property was sold to self-taught lawyer William Reynolds.
+In the late 1920’s the property was sold to William H. Reynolds.
 At that time it contained two barns (one of which is still standing), a corn crib, a spring house, and two tenant farmhouses in addition to the main house.
-The ponds were created during the late 1930s by damming creek flow from fresh water springs.
+Judge Reynolds created the ponds on the grounds during the late 1930s by damming creek flow from fresh water springs.

 Who was William H. Reynolds?
 Born in May of 1890 to Amanda Huie and Amos Preston Reynolds, Bill learned the family business of farming at an early age.
 Though a common livelihood among those with rural southern upbringing, Reynolds sought to escape the labor of farming.
 Instead, studying books borrowed from a friend, he educated himself on law and passed the Georgia Bar exam in 1919.
 His desire to preserve a spot of beauty and serenity for the enjoyment of both man and wildlife was realized in the founding of the nature preserve named in his honor.
 His gift was not only the land but his example of stewardship and his brotherhood with nature.

 Our new audio tour is HERE!
 Visit Reynolds Nature Preserve, snap a selfie at one of the 6 tour stops using #reynoldsaudiotour when posting to your social media pages.

 Reynolds Nature Preserve is a proud member group of EarthShare of Georgia.

 EarthShare of Georgia is a nonprofit organization that raises funds through employee giving and

 benefits more than 60 environmental organizations dedicated to conserving and protecting Georgia’s air, land, and water.

 In the late winter of 2020, Reynolds Nature Preserve established the department’s first Pollinator Garden.

 You will find us at #100 on the Rosalynn Carter Butterfly Trail list of participating public sites.